knpuniversity/gulp/knpu/javascript.md

 [[[ code('5f1e38dfaf') ]]]

-Delete the 2 files in `web/js` and try it!
+Delete `site.js` and try it!

 ```bash
 gulp
 ```

-And `site.js` is back!
+On hey, welcome back `site.js`.
 Now when you need a page-specific JavaScript file, just add another `addScript` call here.
 Feeling powerful?

 What else can you do?
-Well, if you're into CoffeeScript, you can grab a plugin for that a mix it right in.
+Well, if you're into CoffeeScript, you can grab a plugin for that and mix it right in.
 Do whatever you want.